 Basics of Crypto Security

-Cryptocurrencies are decentralized, digital money, traded on networks called blockchains.
+Cryptocurrencies are digital money traded on decentralized networks called blockchains.

-Bitcoin is the most well-known cryptocurrency, but there are thousands of "alt coins."
+Bitcoin is the best-known cryptocurrency, but there are thousands of "altcoins."

-Validation of trade transactions is performed by crypto "miners," who are paid a fee in crypto for their efforts.
+Validation of crypto transactions is performed by crypto "miners," who are paid a fee in crypto for their efforts.

 Large institutions are now investing sizeable sums as part of their investment portfolios.

-Some creative investment vehicles allow investors to purchase products that reflect cryptocurrency's value without the consumer actually owning their own cryptocurrency.
+Some creative investment vehicles allow investors to purchase products that reflect cryptocurrency's value without the consumer actually owning the cryptocurrency.